hmans/miniplex/README.md

 ### Creating Entities

-The main interactions with this world consist of creaating and destroying entities, and adding or removing components from these entities.
+The main interactions with this world consist of creating and destroying entities, and adding or removing components from these entities.

 Let's create an entity.
 Note how we're immediately giving it a `position` component: